-In February 1996, Expedo completed the documentation of its own standard procedures and systems and received accreditation to DNV's Safety and Environmental Protection (SEP) standard.
+In February 1996, Expedo completed the documentation of its own standard procedures and systems and received accreditation to DNV GL's Safety and Environmental Protection (SEP) standard.
 SEP extends our quality management standards beyond compliance with the International Safety Management (ISM) Code.

 We have a community onboard and ashore that enthusiastically and rigorously embraces the Company's quality management systems, fostering continuous improvement and development.

-Expedo was accredited with ISO 14001 compliance in 2003 by Det Norske Veritas.
+Expedo was accredited with ISO 14001 compliance in 2003 by Det Norske Veritas now known as DNV GL.
 Meeting this standard demonstrates our commitment to face the environmental challenges of the future through dedicated resources.
 We see ISO 14001 as an opportunity to develop our expertise and strengthen our knowledge and skill base to meet or exceed our clients' requirements.

 Click here for more details..